aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-comments/_index.md

 ## How to Read Comment's Reply

 Comment.Replies property returns a collection of Comment objects that are immediate children of the specified comment.
-The code example given below shows how to iterate through a comment's replies and resolved them.
+The code example given below demonstrates how to iterate through a comment's replies and resolved them.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Comments-ProcessComments-CommentResolvedandReplies.cpp" >}}